adidenko/vagrant-k8s/README.md

 Working with kubernetes
 -----------------------

-* Login to one of your kube-master nodes and run:
+* Login to one of your kube-master nodes and run

 ```bash
 # List images in registry